 Practice fully closing letters “g,” “a,” and “p” by copying the words below in print.
 After you write each word, check to see if the letters “g,” “a,” and “p” are fully closed.

-Doodles & Pre-Writing for Littles, the pre-kindergarten level, prepares students for writing by helping them develop dexterity and control as they trace and fill in all sorts of lines and forms.
+Doodles & Pre-Writing for Littles: Part 1 prepares students for writing by helping them develop dexterity and control as they trace and fill in all sorts of lines and forms.
 The shapes of capital letters are introduced, but children are not expected to write the letters at this stage.
 Doodles & Pre-Writing for Littles: Part 2 continues with all sorts of tracing activities in the first of three sections of lessons.
 The second section introduces the capital letters to be traced.
 The third section has challenging tracing exercises plus some that have children will fill in drawings without dotted lines.
 A bonus section at the back of the book has children look for particular items within complex drawings.

 Level K teaches the formation of letters and numbers.
 By the end of the course, students are writing short words and sentences.
 Coloring and drawing are purposely included in the first two courses to help children develop fine motor skills.

 Level 1 and Level 2 both reteach the formation of letters for printing, still using forms for children to trace and copy.
 The amount of time spent writing words and sentences gradually increases.

 Second editions for Level 3 and Level 4, introduce a colorful dot system for teaching the formation of letters, with the dots arranged to reflect the sequence of colors in the rainbow.
 Full color in these books is used only in regard to the dot system.
 Level 3 is the starting place for students just beginning to learn cursive.
 The books continue to reinforce printing skills although they concentrate primarily on teaching cursive.

 Beginning with Level 3, students are sometimes asked to copy a small drawing in the box provided on the page.
 Students can color these and other drawings with colored pencils.